Other Information

 Delivery

+Getting delivery right is very important to us, and we put a lot of thought into the best ways to safely pack and deliver plants.
 Whether we deliver plants ourselves, or use third party carriers, the sections below provide useful information about what to expect and how to ensure that plants ordered through our website arrive safe and sound with you.

 1. Delivery Timelines